Jump Ahead To:

-Thinking about moving to Minnesota? if you’re like most people, you don’t know anything about it.
+Thinking about moving to Minnesota?
+If you’re like most people, you don’t know anything about it.
 Don’t you fret.
-We will give you the rundown on the state, the good, the bad, the ugly, the opportunity there and even the best places to live if you plan on making the jump (oh, and by way of introduction, we’re Bellhops—movers in Minnesota and throughout the country).
+We will give you the rundown on the state, the good, the bad, the ugly, the opportunity there and even the best places to live if you plan on making the jump (oh, and by way of introduction, we’re Bellhop—Minneapolis movers, St. Paul movers and movers throughout the country).

 At 5.6 million people, Minnesota is the 22nd most populous state in the nation and at 225,163 square kilometers, Minnesota is pretty dang big too.
 In fact, it is the 12th largest state in the United States.
 And, while it sports a pretty big population, 60% of its people live in what is called the “Twin Cities,” two gorgeous metropolises we will discuss in more detail here shortly.
 But, that’s just scratching the surface of this gargantuan state.